lodash/lodash/doc/README.md

 ### <a id="_zipobjectprops-values"></a>`_.zipObject(props, [values=[]])`
 <a href="#_zipobjectprops-values">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/3.5.0/lodash.src.js#L5648 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.zipobject "See the npm package")

-Creates an object composed from arrays of property names and values.
-Provide either a single two dimensional array, e.g. `[[key1, value1], [key2, value2]]` or two arrays, one of property names and one of corresponding values.
+The opposite of `_.pairs`; this method returns an object composed from arrays of property names and values.

+Provide either a single two dimensional array, e.g.
+`[[key1, value1], [key2, value2]]` or two arrays, one of property names and one
+of corresponding values.

 #### Arguments
 1. `props` *(Array)*: The property names.